Return to Philosophy Web Homepage Title: Introduction to Logic

 In cases where the belief or practices of an elite or privileged group of persons is being cited, the fallacy is frequently termed the “snob appeal” variety of the ad populum fallacy.

-2. Sometimes, the ad verecundiam and the ad populum fallacies overlap and are not usually distinguished.
+2. Sometimes, the ad verecundiam and the ad populum fallacies overlap and so are not usually distinguished.
 For example, Schopenhauer recommends the debate stratagem citing the “universal prejudice” of the many as an authority in argumentation.
 He notes:

 “There is no opinion, however absurd, which men will not readily embrace as soon as they can be brought to the conviction that it is generally adopted.”[8]